ljeon0002/asphalt-art-project/README.md

 1. Describe your project.

-   In this project, I program I painter to assemble pixel art on a 32x32 grid of "Charmander," with the ability to edit various colors.
+   In this project, I program the painter to assemble pixel art on a 32x32 grid of "Charmander," with the ability to edit various colors.

 2. What are two things about your project that you are proud of?

-   I'm that the art turned out as it did.
-It looks like Charmander and is of satisfactory detail.
+   I'm happy that the art turned out as it did.
+The art looks like Charmander and is of satisfactory detail.

 3. Describe something you would improve or do differently if you had an opportunity to change something about your project.